EdinCitaku/gatsby-starter-chronoblog/content/posts/04-resume/index.md

 ---
 title: A quick guide on how to improve your tech resume
-cover: ./image.png
 date: 2021-05-03
-description: This is a short collections of tipps and tricks for your resume that I have gathered over time
+description: A short collections of tipps and tricks for your resume that I have gathered over time
 tags: ['blog', 'resume']
 ---